decacis/godot_oculus_platform/README.md

 Also copy `demo/android/plugins/godotoculusplatform-android-plugin.gdap` to `android/plugins` in your project.

-Make sure to enable the plugin in your export template.
+Make sure to enable the `Godot Oculus Platform Android Plugin` in your export template.
+Also, make sure to enable the `Godot Oculus Platform` plugin in your Project Settings.

 A more automated way of doing this will come soon.